Historic Visit: PM Modi to Strengthen India-Kuwait Ties | International

 - India

-Prime Minister Narendra Modi is set to make a historic visit to Kuwait on December 21-22, 2024, marking the first visit by an Indian Prime Minister to the Gulf nation in 43 years.
-Invited by Sheikh Meshal Al-Ahmad Al-Jaber Al-Sabah, the Emir of Kuwait, Modi's itinerary includes engaging with the Indian diaspora and attending the opening ceremony of the 26th Arabian Gulf Cup as a special guest.
+Prime Minister Narendra Modi is set to embark on a historic visit to Kuwait on December 21-22, 2024, at the invitation of the Emir of Kuwait, Sheikh Meshal Al-Ahmad Al-Jaber Al-Sabah.
+Modi's visit, the first by an Indian Prime Minister in 43 years, underscores a significant diplomatic milestone between the two nations.
+In addition to engaging with the Indian community, he is slated to attend the 26th Arabian Gulf Cup's opening ceremony as a special guest of the Emir.

-During a Special Briefing, Arun Kumar Chatterjee, Secretary of the Ministry of External Affairs, stressed the strong bilateral ties, hailing 'excellent political relations' between the two countries.
-Modi would receive a ceremonial guard of honor at the Bayan Palace, followed by meetings with Kuwait's leadership, including delegation-level talks to enhance political, trade, and cultural exchange.
+During his visit, Modi will receive a ceremonial guard of honor at the Bayan Palace and will meet separately with both the Emir and the Crown Prince, Sabah Al-Khalid Al-Sabah.
+These high-level meetings will include delegation-level talks aimed at reviewing and advancing bilateral relations across various sectors such as trade, investment, culture, and energy.
+A banquet hosted by the Crown Prince in Modi's honor is expected to further cement these diplomatic ties.

-This visit aims to solidify existing partnerships and explore future cooperation avenues, bolstering ties within the Gulf Cooperation Council.
-In particular, Modi's visit to a labor camp underscores the importance India places on the welfare of its abroad workers, a community numbering around one million in Kuwait.
+Highlighting the visit's significance, Arun Kumar Chatterjee of India's Ministry of External Affairs emphasized the strong bilateral relations historically shared by India and Kuwait.
+He noted that the visit will reinforce these ties and explore new avenues of cooperation.
+The recent high-level visits, including the signing of a Joint Commission MOU, reflect both countries' commitment to enhancing collaboration in areas such as trade, technology, and security.

 (With inputs from agencies.)